minutelab/demos/README.md

 * `bash` - A simple container just running bash.
 Shows how the bash history can be saved on desktop between script invocation
+* `flaskr` - A simple web application composed of a web front-end and a database to demonstrate Minute Lab's features
 * `docker` - Demonstrates running docker inside Minute Lab and using Minute Lab's feature to work with it.
 * `spark` - Several examples with spark
   * `cluster` - scripts to create a spark cluster